sreejesh46/projectintern/README.md

 - **Password Strength Meter:** Provides real-time feedback on password strength during sign-up.
 - **Password Visibility Toggle:** Allows users to show or hide their password on both login and sign-up forms.
 - **Form Validation:** Provides clear error messages for common issues like empty fields, mismatched passwords, and weak passwords.
 - **Loading States:** Buttons show a spinner during processing to provide feedback to the user.
-- **Email Verification:** Sends a verification email to the user after they sign up.
 - **Redirects:** Automatically redirects users to the dashboard after login/signup and back to the login page if they try to access the dashboard while not authenticated.

 ---